Physics

 Physics seeks to discover the fundamental regularities or “laws” that govern our universe and to apply these laws to explain the behavior of fundamental and complex systems.
 The same underlying principles describe the behavior of atoms, lasers, living cells, and galaxies.
 Physics is, therefore, at the base of all modern science and technology, and this fundamental nature can be appreciated even at an elementary level.

 The Physics Department offers majors in physics, physics (astrophysics), and applied physics.
+The physics major also has a concentration in quantum information science, and the applied physics major in computational physics.
 These programs prepare students for graduate work in physics, astrophysics, and astronomy, and for engineering and other technical positions in industry.
 With appropriate courses in other disciplines, these majors provide excellent preparation for advanced study in technical subjects such as biology, chemistry, engineering, geophysics, and the philosophy of science.
 The applied physics major is excellent preparation for positions in industry directly upon graduation.

 Faculty work with students in both formal and informal settings.
 Students have the opportunity to do a senior thesis.
 If they do a senior thesis, they will work individually with a faculty member.